French player and Identec get ‘remarkable results’ for pilot project involving Shell’s fleet

 In addition, the software also generated reports on routes and position quality along with alerts when a vessel was immobilized for a certain duration or when it crossed a geofenced area.

 “Having a comprehensive portrait of support vessels operations is an essential component of a strong security strategy, and can also unlock efficiencies that support companies’ decarbonisation efforts,” concluded Dianoux.

 When it comes to recent developments related to Royal Dutch Shell, it is worth noting that the company moved to simplify its share structure in November 2021 as part of a push to accelerate its transition to a net-zero company.

-At the time, the firm revealed it will also remove the Royal designation from its name.
+At the time, the firm revealed it would also remove the Royal designation from its name.
 The company will also align its tax residence with its country of incorporation in the UK.